R-Pi-Cubed/PiCubed-Docs/pi-config.md

 sudo reboot

-To view the time on your server use the command 'date'.
+To view the time on your server use the command
+'''date'''

 Typically, your server will generate an output with the default UTC time zone.
 UTC is Coordinated Universal Time, the time at zero degrees longitude.
-To change your time zone you can use the 'timedatectl' command.
-First, run this command to generate a list of available time zones:
+To change your time zone you first run this command to generate a list of available time zones.
-'timedatectl list-timezones'
+'''timedatectl list-timezones'''

 A list of time zones will print to your screen.
 You can press SPACE to page down, and b to page up.
 Once you find the correct time zone, make note of it then type q to exit the list.

-Next, you can set the time zone with timedatectl set-timezone by replacing the highlighted portion with the time zone you found in the list.
-You’ll need to use sudo with timedatectl to make this change:
+You can set the time zone with the folowing command by replacing the highlighted portion with the time zone you found in the list.
+You’ll need to use sudo with timedatectl to make this change.
-'sudo timedatectl set-timezone America/New_York'
+'''sudo timedatectl set-timezone **America/New_York**'''

-You can verify your changes by running 'date' again.
+To verify your changes run the 'date' command again.
+'''date'''